A truly great financial advisor cares deeply about their clients.

 NPS stands for Net Promoter Score.
 It's a customer satisfaction benchmark that measures how likely your customers are to recommend your business to a friend.

-NPS is a typical benchmark companies measure to evaluate and improve customer loyalty.
+NPS is a typical benchmark company's measure to evaluate and improve customer loyalty.
 NPS is different from other benchmarks, such as customer satisfaction score (CSAT) or customer effort score, in that it measures a customer's overall sentiment about a brand, versus their perception of a singular interaction or purchase.
 This makes it particularly useful for service professionals, like financial advisors, and can help you learn how to find clients as a financial advisor.

 How do you calculate NPS, and what is a “good” number?